requery/requery/README.md

 ![requery](http://requery.github.io/logo.png)

-A light but powerful ORM for Java/Android.
+A light but powerful ORM and SQL query generator for Java/Android with RxJava and Java 8 support.

 Defining entities: